-Crite eria Indio cators ToC Outcomes 2.1 There is compliance with all applicable local, national, and ratified 2.1.1 (C) The unit of certification complies with applicable legal requirements.
-Improved risk management international laws and regulations.
-2.1.2 A documented system for ensuring legal compliance is in place.
-This system has a means to track changes to the law and also includes listing and evidence of legal due diligence of all contracted third parties, recruitment agencies, service providers and labour contractors.
-2.1.3 Legal or authorised boundaries are clearly demarcated and visibly maintained, and there is no planting beyond these legal or authorised boundaries.
-2.2 All contractors providing operational services and 2.2.1 A list of contracted parties is maintained.
-Improved risk management; Human rights upheld; supplying labour, and Fresh Fruit Bunch (FFB) suppliers, comply with legal requirements.
-2.2.2 All contracts, including those for FFB supply, contain specific clauses on meeting applicable legal requirements, and this can be demonstrated by the third party.
-Safe and decent work 1 2.2.3 All contracts, including those for FFB supply, contain clauses disallowing child, forced and trafficked labour.
-Where young workers are employed, the contracts include a clause for their protection.

-Crite eria Indic ators ToC Outcomes 2.3 All FFB supplies from outside the unit of certification are from legal sources.
-(C) For all directly sourced FFB, the mill requires: Information on geo-location of FFB origins Proof of the ownership status or the right/claim to the land by the grower/smallholder Where applicable, valid planting/operating/trading license, or is part of a cooperative which allows the buying and selling of FFB.
-For all indirectly sourced FFB, the unit of certification obtains from the collection centres, agents or other intermediaries, the evidence as listed in Indicator 2.3.1.
+Criteria Indicators 2.1 There is compliance with all applicable local, national and ratified international laws and regulations.
+2.1.1 (C) The unit of certification complies with applicable legal requirements.
+2.1.2 A documented system for ensuring legal compliance is in place and accessible.
+This system has a means to track changes to the law and also includes listing and evidence of legal due diligence of all contracted third parties, recruitment agencies, service providers and labour contractors within the required timeframe.
+2.1.3 Legal or authorised boundaries are clearly demarcated and visibly maintained annually, and ensure that there is no planting beyond these legal or authorised boundaries.
+Improved risk management 2.2 All contractors providing operational services and supplying labour, and Fresh Fruit Bunch (FFB) suppliers, comply with legal requirements.
+2.2.1 A list of contracted parties is maintained and accessible by relevant authorities and reviewed every two years.
+2.2.2 All contracts, including those for FFB supply, should contain specific clauses on meeting applicable legal requirements, and this can be demonstrated by the third party.
+2.2.3 All contracts, including those for FFB supply, contain clauses disallowing child, forced and trafficked labour.
+Where young workers are employed, the contracts should include a clause for their protection.
+Improved risk management 2.3 All FFB supplies from outside the unit of certification are from legal sources.
+2.3.1 (C) For all directly sourced FFB, the mill requires: Information on geo-location of FFB origins.
+Proof of the ownership status or the right/claim to the land by the grower/smallholder.
+Where applicable, valid planting/ operating/ trading license, or is part of a Improved risk management cooperative which allows the buying and selling of FFB.
+2.3.2 For all indirectly sourced FFB, the unit of certification obtains from the collection centres, agents or other intermediaries, the evidence as listed in Indicator 2.3.1.
 PROCEDURAL NOTE: For Implementation Procedure for 2.3.2 refer to Annex 4.
-Improved risk management

-Principle 3 OPTIMISE PRODUCTIVITY, EFFICIENCY, POSITIVE IMPACTS AND RESILIENCE
+OPTIMISE PRODUCTIVITY, EFFICIENCY, POSITIVE IMPACTS AND RESILIENCE